dwjoyce/pythonbook/Starting with Python's IDLE.rst

 We will be learning the basics of the Python language, enough to get you through your Computing GCSE coursework.

-We will cover data types, organinising our data and code, opening and reading files on disk, catching errors.
-We will not cover more advanced features in any detail such as object orientated programming, dictionaries, list comphrehensions, lambdas, generators, decorators, and the like.
+We will cover data types, organising our data and code, opening and reading files on disk, catching errors.
+We will not cover more advanced features in any detail such as object orientated programming, dictionaries, list comprehensions, lambdas, generators, decorators, and the like.
 We may only use some of these features without delving into the details!
 In fact, what we do teach will be covered will not be covered in great depth, only enough for you to start programming yourself.
 Not only do we not have time for this, but these topics are not entirely necessary to do the programming the course involves.

-The course unfolds in a way that should be familar to school children.
+The course unfolds in a way that should be familiar to school children.
 We first use Python to calculate arithmetic and call functions, just as you have learnt in your maths class.
 The arithmetic is calculated in a way familiar to those using proper scientific calculators, not basic ones.
 We then move onto storing values in memory, again just like a calculator, but in more flexible manner.
 Only then do we move onto writing complete programs and using concepts that are less familiar to those following a high school curriculum.

 It is encouraged to use this book as a starting point, and then use other resources to continue your practice in the art of programming.